 It's 1 a.m.
 You've been tossing and turning for the last two hours, unable to fall asleep.
-Maybe it's the fact that it's sweltering outside and your box fan just isn't cutting it, or maybe you finished reading The Girls and now your mind is racing.
+Maybe it's that coffee you grabbed in the afternoon between marathon work meetings, or maybe you finished a thrilling TV series and now your mind is racing.

 Enter: cooking tomes.
 You know, those massive books you proudly display on your bookshelf; the ones that sit up high, out of reach, because you never actually read them.
 Turns out, these weighty wonders come in handy when you're battling a bout of insomnia.
 Dig into these books and you'll either learn something new to up your cooking cred, or be lulled right to sleep — either way, it's a win-win.

 Need some inspiration?
 I polled my fellow Kitchn editors to find out their favorites.

 10 Cooking Tomes to Read When You Can't Sleep

 Dubbed the "world's greatest cooking encyclopedia," Larousse Gastronomique is packed with information on cooking techniques, ingredients, recipes, equipment, and history.
 You'll have no problem finding what you need here.

 2. The Professional Chef by The Culinary Institute of America (CIA), $41

 Essentially a textbook for chefs, this book gives an in-depth overview of cooking techniques and then provides recipes that illustrate them.
 If you've always wanted to go to culinary school from the comfort of your bed, this is how you do it.

 3. The Essential New York Times Cookbook by Amanda Hesser, $22

 This cookbook features more than 1,000 recipes from the New York Times spanning 150 years.
 Tested and updated by Food52 co-founder and former New York Times food columnist Amanda Hesser, it's a great slice of food history as well as a trusty resource.